rrubio/nodejsApiEmail/README.md

 # Email Backend

+Send emails using sendgrid and mailgun.

-This project uses ExpressJS and NodeJS.
+## This project uses ExpressJS and NodeJS.

-## execute `npm install` in order to install project dependencies.
+execute `npm install` in order to install project dependencies.

 ## Server API credentials for mail providers